XRPLF/xrpl-dev-portal/content/reference-rippled.md

 If you want to communicate directly with a `rippled` server, you can use either the WebSocket API or the JSON-RPC API.
 Both APIs use the same list of commands, with almost entirely the same parameters in each command.
 Alternatively, you can use [RippleAPI](reference-rippleapi.html), which is a simplified JavaScript client library, which communicates directly with a `rippled` server from [Node.js](http://nodejs.org/) or a web browser.

 * The WebSocket API uses the [WebSocket protocol](http://www.html5rocks.com/en/tutorials/websockets/basics/), available in most browsers and Javascript implementations, to achieve persistent two-way communication.
 There is not a 1:1 correlation between requests and responses.
 Some requests prompt the server to send multiple messages back asynchronously; other times, responses may arrive in a different order than the requests that prompted them.
 The `rippled` server can be configured to accept secured (wss:), unsecured (ws:) WebSocket connections, or both.
-* The JSON-RPC API relies on simple request-response communication via HTTP or HTTPS.
+* The JSON-RPC API relies on request-response communication via HTTP or HTTPS.
 (The `rippled` server can be configured to accept HTTP, HTTPS, or both.)
 For commands that prompt multiple responses, you can provide a callback URL.
 * The `rippled` program can also be used as a quick commandline client to make JSON-RPC requests to a running `rippled` server.
 This is only intended for administrative purposes, and is not a supported API.

 In general, we recommend using WebSocket, because WebSocket's push paradigm has less latency and less network overhead.
 WebSocket is also more reliable; you can worry less about missing messages and establishing multiple connections.
 On the other hand, there is widespread support for JSON-RPC because you can use a standard HTTP library to connect to `rippled`'s JSON-RPC API.